hyperledger/indy-hipe/text/credential-exchange-message-family/README.md

 * `cred_def_id` -- Credential Definition ID for requested credential
 * `comment` -- a field that provide some human readable information about this Credential Offer.
 * attachment `libindy_cred_req` -- an attachment with data that is needed to Issuer to generate a credential.
+* attachment `credential_preview` -- optional attachment with preview of credential that Prover wants to get.

 #### Credential
 This message contains the credential and sent in responce to Credential Request.
 Schema: